UMM-CSci-3601-S17/digital-display-garden-iteration-4-revolverenguardia-1/README.md

   Which means all old data's dates (under the new uploadId) becomes new ObjectIds.

 ## Future work
-:soon:Google Charts: Some of the data Esther want to see in Google charts is:
+:soon: Google Charts: Some of the data Esther wants to see in our Google charts includes:
-1. Graphing the time with the # of flower bed/flower page visits.
-Allow them to find the most popular time people are using the digital display garden and which beds are most popular.
+1. Graphing time against the # of flower/bed page visits.
+This allows Steave and Esther to find the most popular time people are using the digital display garden and which beds are most popular.
 2. People's location in the Garden when they enter the digital garden.
 3. Making a map of where people walk through the garden.
 4. Top 20 plants that have the most comments, the top 20 plants that have the most likes, and the top 20 that have the most dislikes.
 5. A static function has been written in ExcelParser that deletes an uploadId, but there is no endpoint or client UI to make this happen.

-:soon: Currently, all coordinates on the Map and the bubbleChart is hard coded.
+:soon: Currently, all coordinates on the Map and the bubbleChart are hard coded.
 WCROC admin staff should have the ability to add new coordinate and bed to the Map and bubbleChart.
 :soon: An option for them to download the charts maybe useful to them in the future.

 #### Finished by previous iteration groups
-**Grimaldi**
+**Grimaldi** :us: :notes: :mortar_board: ∮
 * Leave comments about plants
 * Allow a visitor to rate a plant
 * Display counts of likes and dislikes on visitor website
 * Display counts of comments on visitor website
 * Generate QR Codes

-**Oman Anwar**
+**Oman Anwar** :gb: 🏏
 * Present plant data in a list
 * Filter by bed number
 * Display specific plant information
 * Gather metadata from plant information pages; obtain likes, dislikes, page-views, and comments from plant pages, and store them on the server

-**Claude Arabo**
+**Claude Arabo** :fr: 🤺 🥈
 * Import Excel Spreadsheet to Database

 ## Documentation